 And I’ve created over the years all of these different defense mechanisms, as a good Asian-Canadian, to not go there emotionally.
 My dad doesn’t cry.
-Even when my grandmother died, I was the one who was sobbing and feeling it, and hoping that he would open up, but he kept it all in.
+Even when his mother, my grandmother died, I was the one who was sobbing and feeling it, and hoping that he would open up, but he kept it all in.
 I didn’t see him cry one single time.
-We’re coming from that generation of – our dads went through World Wars, our dad was 10 years old when the World War was happening, when it started and it hit the Asia-Pacific region, and the kind of stuff they had to go through.
+We’re coming from that generation of – our dads went through World Wars, my dad was 10 years old when the World War was happening, when it started and it hit the Asia-Pacific region, and the kind of stuff they had to go through.

 They must have had to repress a lot of that emotion just to keep it together.
 He had to walk.
 He was on foot going from Guangzhou and walked to Hainan Island over the bridge and everything, and then they fled to Taiwan.
 Jesus, with bombs going on, and the communists chasing them, and then of course it’s World War as well, that that would be happening.
 He was 10 years old when the communists chased the KMT out of China, and he had to walk that during the Civil War.